 Filmmakers in the 1980s had a serious obsession with the American dream.
 Part of it, I think, was due to the fetish-like obsession with ‘50s Americana.
 People wanted a very Norman Rockwell view of middle class America.
 That’s what was sold to us, and that’s what we got in our comedies, family features, and even our horror films.
 Reagan painted a picture of a very idealized version of the USA.
 Small towns, white picket fences.
 Most importantly: families.

 Don’t get me wrong, family is important.
 But like almost everything on a large-scale cultural level in the ‘80s, this version of iconic, slice-of-life America was incredibly materialistic.
-Much of the horror genre of the day commented on these themes.
-But these were all themes that Steven Spielberg expertly tapped into in Poltergeist.
+Much of the horror output of the era commented on these themes.
+But these were all themes that Steven Spielberg expertly tapped into and put his own spin on in Poltergeist.

 Of course, over the years, there’s been some debate as to who actually directed Poltergeist.
-Tobe Hooper is credited as director, but many—if not most—people don’t believe that to be entirely true.
-It’s been a longstanding belief that Steven Spielberg came in at some undetermined point to take the reigns.
+The late, great Tobe Hooper is credited as director, but many people don’t believe that to be entirely true.
+There has been a longstanding belief that Steven Spielberg came in at some undetermined point to take the reigns.
 Regardless of who directed the bulk of the movie, Spielberg wrote the script.

 And while there are some great set pieces and great direction, most of the true success of Poltergeist lies at the story level.
 Right from the get go, in one long tracking shot, we are introduced to the quintessential white, suburban American family.
 Here we have a happy husband and wife, three kids, a dog, a nice house in a very traditional suburban neighborhood.
 This is Norman Rockwell-esque, picture perfect suburbia.
 We get as much of it as we can stand right out of the gate, hitting us all at once to the point that it almost induces nausea.